ronaldoussoren/pyobjc/docs/core/serializing.rst

 than need high fidility when roundtripping object graphs therefore need to use keyed archiving when possible.

-For the classes mentioned in the previous paragraph PyObjC implementes "NSSecureCoding", it doesn't do so for other Python classes.
+For the classes mentioned in the previous paragraph PyObjC implements "NSSecureCoding", it doesn't do so for other Python classes.

 Python subclasses of a Cocoa class can only be archived when they